vsrinivas/fuchsia/docs/ledger/api_guide.md

 The client application can register a watcher to be notified of changes to the state tracked by the local page connection.
-As typically we are interested in retrieving the initial base state from the moment of registering the watcher, the watchers are registered using the `GetSnapshot()` method.
+As typically we are interested in retrieving the initial base state at the moment of registering the watcher, the watchers are registered using the `GetSnapshot()` method.

 [C++ watcher example], [Dart watcher example].

+`GetSnapshot()` takes an optional `key_prefix` parameter, which allows the client app to register specifically for change notifications within a particular prefix of keys.

 ### Transactions